Advice > Product management

 These questions typically start with “Tell me about a time you…” and focus on soft skills such as leadership, communication, teamwork, and problem-solving.

-You should be ready for some behavioral questions to probe your experience with key parts of the product management process, such as planning roadmaps and launching products.
+You should be ready for some behavioral questions to probe your experience with key parts of the product management process, such as planning roadmaps, launching products, and stakeholder management.

 Tell me about a time you dealt with conflict at work